lisa-mcdonough/lisa-mcdonough/README.md

 ## 🙏 Acknowledgments

-Special thanks to Microsoft Copilot for the late-night debugging chats and formatting backup across this portfolio.
+Special thanks to Microsoft Copilot for the late-night debugging chats and help with formatting the repositories in this portfolio.

 ---